-With zero fumes from an exhaust, electric cars are greener than their diesel or petrol counterparts.
+With zero fumes from an exhaust, electric cars are certainly less toxic than their diesel or petrol counterparts.
 This does not, however, mean that the manufacture or use of an EV is without any environmental cost of its own.

 Heavy bodywork or long-range batteries can increase the time it takes to pay back the carbon produced in manufacture